MicrosoftDocs/customer-insights/ci-docs/journeys/journey-flow-tile-ref.md

   - enduser
 ---

-# Understand the flow of a journey
+# Understanding the flow of a journey

-This article provides an overview of the flow of a journey, from start to finish, in Customer Insights - Journeys.
+This page provides an overview of the flow of a journey, from start to finish, in Customer Insights - Journeys.

 ## Journey start